mapbox/mapbox-sdk-rb/README.md

 ## Testing

 Run `bundle exec ruby -Itest test/all_tests.rb` or individual tests as needed.
+To run an individual test, do something like `bundle exec ruby -I test test/tokens_test.rb -n "/#token_get/"`.

 Heavily influenced by Stripe's Ruby client, and includes its MIT license.